Are You Making These Mistakes With Amazon AWS Containers?

 Improving Cloud Resource Usage

-While it’s impossible to prevent every Amazon AWS mistake, you can maximize uptime by using a quality cloud monitoring solution for your instances.
+While it’s impossible to prevent every Amazon AWS mistake, you can maximize uptime by using a quality AWS monitoring solution for your instances.
 By allowing staff to ensure that cloud instances are being used effectively, monitoring software helps to ensure that your cloud technology isn’t going to waste.
 Additionally having the ability to monitor all your instances from a central location ensures staff can focus their efforts towards more efficient uses of their time.